Elmer Niklander: Personal

 Niklander was born in Rutajärvi village in Hausjärvi on 18 January 1890 to father Konstantin Niklander (1848–1903) and mother Henriika née Harjula (1858–1942).
 His younger brother Siivo (1883–1961) made two Finnish national records in shot put in 1907.

-Niklander became an athlete through practice in his home yard and by taking part in athletic competitions arranged by the local fire department.

 Before the Finnish Civil War, Niklander joined the Hausjärvi White Guard and took part in the Mommila skirmish in November 1917.
 For this, the Red Guard sentenced him to death, and once the war began, he had to go into hiding.

 Niklander died of stomach cancer on 12 November 1942.